ppvasude/DiamondHacks/README.md

 ## Git hook to trigger a build
 Command: `ansible-playbook -i inventory git-hook-playbook.yml`

 We have written a playbook `git-hook-playbook.yml` which has all the tasks to create a hook for the iTrust and checkboxio build jobs.
 This playbook will create the git bare-repositories for the two projects.
 It links the cloned repositories of the projects to these bare-repositories such that the cloned repo identifies the bare repo as a remote repo.
 The bare repository has a `post-receive` hook which will be triggered when a person commits something in the project and pushes it using the command `git push jenkins master`.
 The cloned projects of iTrust and checkbox.io are in the root directory.
-You can access this by doing `cd /checkboxio`.
+You can access this by doing `cd /home/vagrant/checkboxio` or `cd /home/vagrant/iTrust`.
 Make modification to any file and then follow the steps :

  - `git add -A`
  - `git commit -m "test git hook"`